xiaofanliang/starter-hugo-academic/content/workwithme/_index.md

     content:
       title: Work with Me
       text: |-
+        I am highly motivated to work with a PhD student who is interested in the **participatory AI** and/or **urban network systems** direction in the upcoming admission cycle (start Fall 2025).
+Please see details [here](https://xfliang.notion.site/PhD-Invitation-to-work-with-Dr-Liang-e81f61ec6cd849cbad2e639880bca0f6?pvs=4).

         I work with [undergraduate and graduate students](https://www.xiaofanliang.com/people/) at all levels to conduct research, prioritizing those from the University of Michigan.
 If you are interested in working with me, please read this page in detail, whether you are a current or prospective student.

         ### For Current Students

-        **[NEW] I am hiring a student research assistant on AI-related projects for Fall 2024 term.
-See the job description [here](https://xfliang.notion.site/F24-Hourly-Research-Assistant-on-AI-Projects-with-Prof-Xiaofan-Liang-1f94cba9764b481bb10a97504cc52c98?pvs=4) and apply by August 30th.**

         If you are a student at the University of Michigan, I encourage you to take my classes (see in [my teaching](https://www.xiaofanliang.com/teaching/)) as they prepare you for common skills used in my projects.